sergeche/livestyle/ABOUT.md

 Like original Emmet, LiveStyle is written entirely in JavaScript and works in every modern JS environment.
 But it requires additional support from editor side.

-Basically, they should provide `on change` callback to detect text buffer changes and network connectivity.
-Unfortunately, not every editor supports these features.
+Basically, they it provide `on change` callback to detect text buffer changes and network connectivity.
+Unfortunately, not every editor supports these features so LiveStyle will not support all editors as Emmet does.

 ## Is it free?